aptos-labs/aptos-core/developer-docs-site/docs/sdks/transactions-with-ts-sdk.md

 In above code snippet, we want to transfer the `AptosCoin` that is defined under account `0x1` and module `AptosCoin`.
 The fully qualified name for the `AptosCoin` is therefore `0x1::aptos_coin::AptosCoin`.

 :::note
-All arguments in `ScriptFunction` payload must be BCS serialized.
+All arguments in `EntryFunction` payload must be BCS serialized.
 In above code, we serialized Bob’s account address and the amount number to transfer.
 :::

 ## Step 3: Sign and submit the transaction